Simply Health Integrated Medical

 Common questions

-BPC-157 has interesting preclinical research particularly in animal models of tendon and gut tissue.
+Some recovery peptides have interesting preclinical research, particularly in animal models of tendon and gut tissue.
 Human clinical evidence is more limited than internet marketing suggests.
 The candidacy evaluation is honest about what the evidence supports versus what is still emerging.

-BPC-157 is not an FDA-approved drug.
-Regulatory status has shifted and continues to evolve.
-The clinic operates within current regulatory guidance and reviews availability and sourcing during the evaluation.
+Regulatory status for many peptides has shifted and continues to evolve.
+The clinic operates within current regulatory guidance and reviews availability, sourcing, and candidacy during the evaluation.

 Different mechanisms, different evidence bases.
 PRP delivers a concentrated repair signal directly to the injury site through injection.
 Peptides act systemically through different pathways.
 For many recovery cases, a combination may make more sense than either alone.
 The evaluation compares options rather than defaulting to one.